 Water quality samples must be taken in April and October of each year from each production well.
 The samples must be analyzed for the following parameters:

-Calcium Chloride Magnesium Sulfate Sodium Carbonate Potassium Bi-Carbonate (or alkalinity if pH is 6.9 or lower)
+Field: pH, temperature, specific conductivity; Laboratory: Calcium, Chloride, Magnesium, Sodium, Potassium, Bi-carbonate Alkalinity, Carbonate Alkalinity and Total Dissolved Solids.

-All major ion analyses must be checked for anion-cation balance and must balance within 5% prior to submission.
-It is recommended that duplicates be taken to allow for laboratory problems or loss.
+Wells must be purged in accordance with the appropriate Florida Department of Environmental Protection Standard Operating Procedures as necessary to evaluate water from the well column and induce groundwater representative of the hydrogeologic formation into the well prior to sampling.
+All major ion analyses must be checked for anion-cation balance (equivalent concentration) and must not exceed 5% difference.
 The sample analyses must be submitted to the SJRWMD by May 15 and November 15 of each year.
-Prior to sample collection, a minimum of 3-5 casing volumes must be removed from each well. .

 M. Water Treatment Plant Reports

-By January 31 of each year, OUC, et al., must submit to the SJRWMD copies of the previous year (12 months) DEP monthly water treatment plant operating report data showing total flow from the 2 Floridan wells going to the potable water treatment plant on-site.
+By January 31 of each year, the Licensee shall submit to the SJRWMD copies of the previous (12-month period DEP monthly water treatment plant operating report data showing total flow from the 2 Floridan aquifer wells going to the potable water treatment plant on-site.
 The project name and certification number must be attached to all reports.

-N. Well Water Flow Monitoring
+N. Water Flow Monitoring

-1. OUC, et al., must maintain the continuous recorder on the Floridan aquifer monitor well.
+1. The Licensee shall maintain the continuous recorder of water levels in the Floridan aquifer observation well.
 Copies of the previous year (12 months) recorder charts must be forwarded to the SJRWMD on a yearly basis.
 The charts must be submitted by January 31 of each year.
 Well Nos.
 1 and 2 and all reclaimed water and stormwater delivery points must have in-line totalizing flow meters installed prior to use (not including well development).
 The totalizing flow meters must maintain 95% accuracy, be verifiable, and be installed according to manufacturer specifications.
 Documentation of proper installation of flow meters (e.g. photograph) shall be submitted to the SJRWMD within 30 days of meter placement.
 A site visit by SJRWMD staff can also fulfill this documentation requirement.

 2. Total withdrawal from well nos.
 1 and 2 and all reclaimed water and stormwater delivery points, as listed on the application, must be recorded continuously, totaled monthly, and reported to DEP and SJRWMD at least every six months using SJRWMD Form No. EN-50.
 The reporting dates each year will be as follows: